Alex-zh95/insurance-mathematics/README.md

 $$\text{Poi}(\alpha \lambda)$$

-For a $\text{NB}(n, p)$ distribution, thinning with factor $\alpha$ yields another Binomial distribution:
+For a $\text{NB}(n, p)$ distribution, where the parameters $n$ represents the number of successes within a trial and $p$ represents the probability of failure, thinning with factor $\alpha$ yields another Binomial distribution:

 $$\text{NB}\left(n, \frac{\alpha p}{1-p+\alpha p} \right)$$

+## Simulations

+In the [`agg_sim`](pkg/src/agg_sim.py) module, aggregate distributions are created through simulation.
+The basic structure is:

+- Choose a frequency distribution and simulate claim counts for each policy year.
+- Within each policy year, generate claims from a chosen severity distribution and sum up to get an aggregate loss for that year.
+- Repeat the above to generate a large number of possible aggregate loss years.
+- Collect descriptive statistics from the above results.

+The advantage of simulation over Fourier transform method is the flexibility.
+Inherit from this class and overwrite the `_generate_severities` function to implement custom features.
+Also any frequency/severity distribution combination can be used, so long as they follow implementation procedures similar to that of `scipy.stats`.

+However, simulation techniques are slower and less accurate than that of the Fourier transform.
+To remedy the speed, the `compile_aggregate_distribution` function parallelizes calls to the `_generate_severities` procedure.

 ## TODOs:

 - Implement/inherit from fft sub-classes for custom contracts (e.g. stop-loss program with dropdown post AAD/AAL break)
-- Inherit from aggregate base class methods for simulation techniques (will be useful for tests)

 # Sources